analytics-nuts/Comparative-Study-of-Classification-Techniques-on-Credit-Defaults/README.md

 On the other hand, in terms of prediction accuracy of probability of default, the method produced by **Artificial Neural Networks (ANNs)** outperforms the other five classification techniques in terms of highest R squared value, regression coefficient (closest to 1) and intercept (closest to zero).
 Therefore, the classification technique derived from ANNs represents the real probability of default better than the other methods such as discriminant analysis, KNN.
 In general, ANN performs well in the area of pattern recognition and in a sense; this method has done exactly that, distinguishing a kind of pattern among the clients with credit card, default and non-default, by *representing the real probability of default* which is more important in risk analysis than just binary classification.

+## Reference:
+[1] Yeh, I. C., & Lien, C. H. (2009).
+The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients.
+Expert Systems with Applications, 36(2), 2473-2480.